List of Emmerdale characters introduced in 2024: Steph Miligan

 Steph Miligan, played by Georgia Jay, made her first appearance on the 15 November 2024, she is the estranged daughter of Caleb Miligan (William Ash) and Ruby Fox-Miligan (Beth Cordingly), who is due to arrive with her grandfather Anthony Fox (Nicholas Day).
 Jay and Day's castings were announced on 2 November 2024 and their arrivals were described to have "far-reaching repercussions" for the Miligan family.
 Craig Jones from Leeds Live described Steph's character to be "amart, confident and completely reckless," and "it’s clear that Steph got all the best and worst parts of her parents, including their narcissistic need to win at all costs."
 It has also been revealed that Steph hasn't seen her parents in over a decade.

 Jay was "thrilled" about joining the soap and praised the cast for being welcoming; she was also excited to see what was in store for Steph due to her "intriguing" backstory.
 Emmerdale producer, Sophie Roper also commented on Day and Jay's castings: "We’re delighted to be welcoming Nicholas and Georgia to Emmerdale as part of the Miligan family.
 With so much yet to discover about Ruby, the arrival of her father and daughter will unlock her past and see Ruby and Caleb tested in ways we’ve never seen before.
 With two actors of such great calibre, they’re certainly set to make their mark on the Dales."
 Ash, who plays Steph's father, praised Jay's casting.

+In 2025, Jay took maternity leave from Emmerdale.
+She took an extended leave, but later confirmed that she had decided to leave the serial permanently to focus on motherhood.
+She has clarified that she is open to a return in the future.